Personal Training in Clear Lake: Evidence-Based vs. Gym-Floor

 - Data tracking: Monthly or quarterly re-assessment with written progress reports tied to measurable biomarkers

-Facilities like Anytime Fitness and Gold's Gym offer convenient gym membership.
-Wellness Elite Fitness combines personal training with physician oversight, metabolic testing, and a full stack of recovery biohacking tools—infrared sauna, cryotherapy, float tank, hyperbaric oxygen, red light therapy, PEMF, compression therapy, and IV nutrient support.
+Low-cost 24-hour franchises and budget commercial chains offer convenient gym membership.
+Wellness Elite Fitness combines personal training by licensed trainers, metabolic testing, and a full stack of recovery biohacking tools—infrared sauna, cryotherapy, float tank, hyperbaric oxygen, red light therapy, PEMF, compression therapy, and IV nutrient support.
 This is the evidence-based standard.

 Getting Started: Your Path to Evidence-Based Training in Friendswood

-Membership options range from Gold ($65–$99/month) for facility + gym access to Diamond Plus ($87.25/week) for unlimited biohacking services plus integrated massage therapy.
+Membership options range from Gold (from $65/month) for facility + gym access to Diamond Plus for unlimited biohacking services plus integrated massage therapy.
 All memberships include access to monthly workout plans and concierge support.

-For specialized guidance, Dana Kantara, Cellular Health Expert, offers monthly cellular health consultations ($100/mo, complimentary for Diamond & Diamond Plus members) to customize your lab work, supplementation, and recovery protocols alongside your training program.
+For specialized guidance, Dana Kantara, Cellular Health Expert, offers monthly cellular health consultations (complimentary for Diamond & Diamond Plus members; monthly rate for other tiers on the lobby menu) to customize your lab work, supplementation, and recovery protocols alongside your training program.

 Frequently Asked Questions